m1ten/easymake/README.md

 Download the latest version from the releases tab, or build from source (check [COMPILING_EASYMAKE](./COMPILING_EASYMAKE.md) file).
 If you are building from source, please clone the repo with --recursive git flag, then follow [COMPILING_EASYMAKE.md](./COMPILING_EASYMAKE.md) instrctions.

-`git clone -b main https://github.com/fossbay/easymake.git --recursive`
+`$ git clone -b main https://github.com/fossbay/easymake.git --recursive`

 ## Usage